-- You will see the progress bar running and indicating the app is getting installed.
+- You will see the progress pie bar running indicating the app is getting installed.
 If you didn’t login to your App Store, then you will be prompted to login with your Apple ID.

-1.2.
-Installing Paid Apps from App Store
+2. Installing Paid Apps from App Store

 The process remains same for the paid apps.
 There are two types of paid apps – partially paid and premium apps.
-The partial apps will still show GET button along with a note ‘In-app Purchases’ and you need to follow the above process.
+The partial apps will still show GET button along with a note “In-App Purchases” and you need to follow the above process.
 After installation, you may need to pay money for removing ads or getting additional features.

 The premium apps will show the amount in your App Store currency instead of GET button.
 Click on the amount to see BUY APP button.
 Again click on the BUY APP button to pay money and download the app to your Mac.
-The amount will be automatically from the linked payment method in your Apple ID.
+The amount will be automatically deducted from the linked payment method in your Apple ID.

-1.3.
-Downloading Third Party DMG Files
+4. Downloading Third-Party DMG Files

 You will see a window like below asking you to drag and drop the file to Applications folder.
 Just drag and drop to start the installation process.